-As a step towards implementing Fiduciary duty in the 21st century’s recommendations, the Brazil roadmap makes recommendations in four categories: regulatory action, investor education, corporate reporting, stewardship and engagement and industry guidance.
+As a step towards implementing Fiduciary duty in the 21st century’s recommendations, the Brazil roadmap makes recommendations in five categories: regulatory action, investor education, corporate reporting, stewardship and engagement and industry guidance.

 - The Superintendence of Private Pension Funds (PREVIC) should recommend a revision to Resolution 3.792 which governs investment practices and disclosures by closed pension schemes.